Controlling Model versions

 # training happens here

 Here we are specifically setting the model configuration for a particular step or for the pipeline as a whole.
 Once you run this pipeline it will produce a model version with a name evaluated at a runtime, like experiment_with_phi_3_2024_08_30_12_42_53.
-Subsequent runs will also have unique but readable names.
+Subsequent runs will have the same name of the model and model version, since the substitutions like time and date are evaluated for the whole pipeline run.
+We also used a custom substitution via {team} placeholder and set it to Team_A in the pipeline decorator.

 Fetching model versions by stage